ykadosh/ColorRotator.js/README.md

 # color-rotator
 This plugin uses CSS3 transitions to smoothly animate various CSS color properties (i.e. background color, text color, shadow color etc.) subject to a delay.
-Given a list of colors (in any format acceptible to CSS), the plugin will transition between the colors one or more times, depending on the settings.
+Given a list of colors (in any format acceptible to CSS), the plugin will transition between the colors once or infinitely many times, depending on the settings.
 ## Example

 ```javascript